C0m3b4ck/Vulntest-AI-Agent/README.md

 ## How it Works
 - **User Prompt:** You input a natural language prompt requesting vulnerability testing or network commands.
-- **Configuration Matching:** The agent reads your prompt, then looks for words from the keyword that are also found in `.conf` files in the `configs` folder.
-Each `.conf` file contains:
+- **Configuration Matching:** The agent reads your prompt, then looks for words from the keyword that are found both in the agent's function list using Ollama MCP functions.
-  - First line: comma-separated keywords (what makes this .conf to be picked)
-  - Second line: the shell command template, with `{target}` parameter for IP/domain replacement

 - **Target Extraction:**
-  - First attempts to extract an IPv4 address from prompt.
-  - If none found, extracts domain names and resolves the first via DNS to an IP address.
-  - User can also select to proceed even if target is not found in prompt
+The agent picks the correct tool based on your prompt.

-- **Command Execution:** The chosen commands from the matched `.conf` file are customized with the extracted target and presented to the user for confirmation.
+- **Command Execution:** The correct function(s) are then executed.
 - **User Confirmation:** Only executes on explicit user approval (if user inputs "yes").
 - **Redirects:** If the prompt was previously incorrectly matched, a `redirects.conf` file can override the conf selection.
-That allows for "training" the model or rather manually correcting its mistakes.
+That allows for correcting the model's tool choices.

 ## Features
-- **Configurable Exploit/Network Commands:** Easily add or modify `.conf` files with keywords and commands to extend functionality without changing code.
-- **Prompt-based AI Agent:** Works with natural language inputs including domains and IPs.
+- **Prompt-based AI Agent:** Works with natural language inputs including domains, IPs and files.
-- **Domain Name Resolution:** Automatically resolves domains found in prompts to IPs for command execution.
-- **User Interaction:** Prompts before command execution and error handling with option to correct config matches.
-- **Redirect Learning:** User can teach the AI better matching via redirect mappings.
-- **Cross-Platform:** Runs on Windows and Linux environments with Python installed.
 - **Dangerous Prompt Detection:** Checks for words written in safety.conf in prompt (for example "ddos"), then warns user about potential consequences

 ## Folder Structure